twitter/communitynotes/documentation/ranking-notes.md

 **Mar 09, 2022**

-- Temporarily paused assigning statuses to notes that indicate the Tweet is “not misleading”
+- Temporarily paused assigning statuses to notes that indicate the Tweet is “not misleading”.
+We observed that notes marking a Tweet as "not misleading" were often rated as “Unhelpful - Tweet doesn’t need a note”, so we paused assigning status to notes marking Tweets as "not misleading" pending improvements to the rating form.
 - Adjusted thresholds for notes statuses

 **Feb 28, 2022**